ABOUT THIS DOCUMENT

 - sending you information about our products and services (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

-- monitoring your usage and the effectiveness of Our Sites and App (as is necessary for our legitimate interests);
+- monitoring your usage and the effectiveness of Our Sites and Apps (as is necessary for our legitimate interests);

-- undertaking market research and statistical analysis, including analysing your use of Our Sites and developing new products and services (as is necessary for our legitimate interests);
+- undertaking market research and statistical analysis, including analysing your use of Our Sites and developing new products and services (in line with the settings you chose for Cookie Consent);

-- fulfilling our obligations owed to a relevant regulator, tax authority, or revenue service (as is necessary for compliance with our legal obligations and/or as is necessary for our legitimate interests); and
+- fulfilling our obligations owed to a relevant regulator, tax authority, or revenue service (as is necessary for compliance with our legal and regulatory obligations and/or as is necessary for our legitimate interests); and

 - storing the curriculum vitae of unsuccessful job candidates in line with our Data Retention Policy for consideration for future vacancies (as is necessary for our legitimate interests).

-Our legitimate interests as referred to above (and below) include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with applicable legal and regulatory requirements.
+Our legitimate interests as referred to above (and below) include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient, and sustainable manner, in accordance with all applicable legal and regulatory requirements.

 Using your data for fraud prevention

 In certain situations, before we provide you with our prepaid products and services, we use your personal data to conduct checks for the purposes of preventing fraud and money laundering and to verify your identity.
-We may also share your details with other financial institutions, credit reference agencies, trade bodies, fraud prevention organisations and law enforcement agencies for the purposes of preventing fraud, money laundering, terrorist financing and other financial crimes, pursuing debtors and to verify your identity.
+We use third-party service providers to assist in verifying your ID documents, to screen your name and country of residence against sanctions, and the list of Politically Exposed Persons as required by regulations.
+We may also share your details with other financial institutions and law enforcement agencies for the purposes of preventing fraud, money laundering, terrorist financing, and other financial crimes, within the limits of privacy regulations.

-When PPRO and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest to process your data in such way, in order to protect our business and to comply with the various laws that apply to us.
-Such processing may also be a contractual requirement in relation to the services you have requested.
+When Crosscard and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest to process your data in such a way, in order to protect our business and to comply with the various laws that apply to us.
+Such processing may also be a contractual requirement in relation to the services you have requested from us.

 Using your personal data for marketing

-In addition to the purposes above, we may also use your personal information to send you newsletters and/or marketing about similar products and services by post, email, text message, and through various digital channels, such as social media platforms, if you have expressly consented to this or as is necessary for our legitimate interests.
-We consider that it is within our legitimate interests to send you information about our own products and services for marketing purposes.
+In addition to the purposes above, we may also process your personal information for the purposes of marketing, to send information promoting similar products and services by post, email, text message, and other channels, such as social media platforms, if you have expressly consented to this.

-You can object to receiving marketing from us at any time – please follow the unsubscribe link in our marketing emails or text message; or send us your name, address and date of birth via email to email@example.com or by post to PPRO Financial Limited, 20 Balderton Street, London W1K 6TL, United Kingdom.
+You can object to receiving marketing emails from us at any time – please follow the unsubscribe link in our marketing emails or text message; or send us your name, address and date of birth via email to email@example.com or by post to: 26 Boulevard Royal, L-2449 Luxembourg, Luxembourg.

 Where relevant given the nature of our relationship or of the products and services provided to you, we may also share your information with the following categories of third parties: